Neuroblastoma is a malignant (cancerous) tumor that develops from nerve tissue. It usually occurs in infants and children.

 Most neuroblastomas begin in the abdomen in the adrenal gland or next to the spinal cord, or in the chest.
-Neuroblastomas can spread to the bones, such as in the face, skull, pelvis, shoulders, arms, and legs.
-It can also spread to bone marrow, liver, lymph nodes, skin, and around the eyes (orbits).
+Neuroblastomas can spread to the bones.
+These include the face, skull, pelvis, shoulders, arms, and legs.
+It can also spread to the bone marrow, liver, lymph nodes, skin, and around the eyes (orbits).

-The cause of the tumor is unknown.
-Neuroblastoma is most commonly diagnosed in children before age 5.
+The cause of the tumor is not known.
+Neuroblastoma is commonly diagnosed in children before age 5.
 Each year there are around 700 new cases in the United States.
 The disorder occurs in approximately 1 out of 100,000 children and is slightly more common in boys.

-In most patients, the neuroblastoma has already spread when it is first diagnosed.
+In most patients, the tumor has spread when it is first diagnosed.

 The first symptoms are usually fever, a general sick feeling (malaise), and pain.
 There may also be loss of appetite, weight loss, and diarrhea.

 Other symptoms depend on the site of the tumor, and may include: